Woodland Improvement Grant – Restructuring Regeneration

 Two grant rates are available, and there are two steps to determine whether your proposal will be eligible.

-Step 1 – your approved forest plan / felling licence should be used to determine the appropriate grant rate for your circumstances.
+Step 1 – your approved forest plan / Felling Permission should be used to determine the appropriate grant rate for your circumstances.
 (See table below)

 Within a forest plan, this should be assessed on the species composition at year 20 across the whole forest plan area.
-Within a management plan, this should be assessed on the restocking species across the approved felling area, covered by the felling licence.
+Within a management plan, this should be assessed on the restocking species across the approved felling area, covered by the Felling Permission.

-This rate would apply to all Woodland Improvement Grant – Restructuring Regeneration applications covered by the forest plan or the approved felling licence area within a management plan.
+This rate would apply to all Woodland Improvement Grant – Restructuring Regeneration applications covered by the forest plan or the approved Felling Permission area within a management plan.

 If your forest plan / management plan meets the Delivering Diversity and Resilience prescription, but your proposed restocking does not include the species diversity required for the higher rate, you may still be eligible for the lower rate, as long as you apply for the lower rate in your application (see table below).